 A tall glass of milk seems like a normal beverage for us, but giving your dog it could lead to a digestive disaster.
 We’ve all heard the warning that you shouldn’t feed giving your dog (or cat) milk, but why?
 Are they lactose intolerant?

 Technically, yes, but it turns out that the reason they shouldn’t drink milk has to do with the animal it comes from and how it’s made.

 What's So Bad about Cow’s Milk?

 There’s a reason we don’t drink milk straight from the cow.
 Partially because that sounds super gross, but mostly because it could make us sick.
 Fresh cow’s milk is loaded with gut bacteria that our dainty human bodies just can’t handle.
 To break it down further, we need to talk about lactose and casein.

 Our milk is pasteurized.
 Pasteurization is a way to kill off any harmful bacteria in the milk.
 This is done by heating the milk to a temperature that the gut bacteria can’t survive.
 This makes the milk safe for us to drink, but it's also what makes the milk not so good for giving your dog.

 This is one of the reasons that adult dogs tend to have lactose intolerant-like symptoms if they consume too much of a dairy product.
 Their bodies just can't digest the lactose properly.

 There are two types of casein, A1 and A2 beta-casein.
 A1 casein is hard to digest and can be linked to allergies and digestive issues, while A2 is considered to be easier to break down and, therefore, better for dogs and cats.

 Why is Goats Milk for Dogs Any Different?

 It turns out raw goat milk for dogs is a universally tolerated milk for mammals.
-Any mammal can consume raw goat milk safely, so next time you want to treat give your dog a bowl of milk, and reach for goat’s milk instead.
+Any mammal can consume raw goat milk safely, so next time you want to treat your dog to a little milk, reach for goat’s milk instead.